Circumcision Surgery for Adults

 - more rapid healing.

 - one visit for the consultation and the procedure.

 - follow-up visits to ensure good outcome, then very little patient time.

 - if pre-procedure complications such as phimosis exist, the procedure can help eliminate them.

 The details here provide an overview of how your surgery will be performed and what to expect afterwards.
 You will receive detailed written instructions for post-surgery care as well as consult one-on-one with Doctor Tim McAuliff.
 All your questions and concerns will be addressed before you decide to get circumcised.

 Our team is available after surgery as required to answer your questions and to react quickly in the unlikely event that there are any problems.
-After post-procedural observation you will go rest, with quick access to us for any concerns.

 Dr. McAuliff will be reachable anytime in the days following your adult circumcision procedure.
 You will have his direct personal phone number.